IUCrimson/angular-bbis/README.md

 ##Notes##
 - This port does not currently include cross domain support.
-- Services are implimented as promises that return the data from a request.
+- Service methods return an $http promise.

 ##Examples##
 For simplicity, examples are formatted as a single file that should be suitable to put in as an `Unformatted Text` part.